 Smoking on the premises is not permitted.
-You are only permitted to smoke in designated areas and during your breaks.

 22 TERMINATION OF EMPLOYMENT

 22.1 RESIGNATIONS

 All resignations must be provided in writing, stating the reason for resigning your post.

 22.2 TERMINATING YOUR EMPLOYMENT WITHOUT NOTICE

 If you terminate your employment without giving or working the required period of notice, as indicated in your contract of employment, you will have an amount equal to any additional cost of covering your duties during the notice period not worked deducted from any termination pay due to you.